 In total, the running costs of the new system amounted to £2.8m over a 10-year period with an additional cost of £9.7m for implementation.
-Infosys, the Council's system integration partner for the Oracle Fusion project, had regular contractual meetings with the Council to ensure that needs were being considered and met
+Infosys, the Council's system integration partner for the Oracle Fusion project had regular contractual meetings with the Council to ensure that needs were being considered and met

 The new system would see a wholescale change in how the Council operated.
 A change summary heatmap was provided to the Board.
 The heatmap would ensure that every potential user or team of users were aware of the new changes how they needed to proceed in order to accommodate the arrival of the system.
-One key feature of the new system was the ability to automatically scan invoices; this would significantly reduce manual input and therefore, save the Council time and money.
+One key feature of the new system was the ability to automatically scan invoices; this would significantly manual input and therefore, save the Council time and money.
 Regarding procurement, suppliers would be given access to a self-service portal to submit invoices and update details where necessary.
 Doing so would enable the Council to shift responsibility to suppliers to manage their own accounts.

 Key risks that had been identified were relayed to the Board.
 Delays in the progress regarding HR and Payroll were concerns however, members were advised that they would not impact the go-live date of April 2024.
 Officers were reviewing the risks of the project every fortnight to ensure that the project was on track.
 It was also highlighted that Birmingham City Council's implementation had been studied and a lesson learned log had been collated.
 Birmingham City Council's main issue was that a back-up option was not in place when the roll out of the new system was not successful.
-In addition, they had attempted to change the Oracle system to adapt to their processes as opposed to amending their processes to meet the specifications of the system which had led to further investment being required.
 It was confirmed that Sandwell Council would be sure to run both the new and old system so that any issues could be resolved if the new system encountered problems.
 Additional assurance was to be provided by Grant Thornton, the Council's auditor, who was reviewing the project.
 Additionally, Swansea Council had recently launched the service with a successful implementation and officers from Sandwell Council were monitoring its roll-out in that authority.